alexmattingley/C5_final_project/README.md

 Site is entirely mobile first, one of the biggest pitfalls of modern surfing sites, is the lack of accessibility on a phone.

 Detailed explanations of how how certain conditions effect certain areas.
 I want the site to be educational for people who are new the sport.

+###v1.2 (Finished 3/22/16)

+In addition to having current data, we now also have data from the past 24 hours which is populating into graphs.
+This gives the user a general trend as to what has been happening in their area.
+This is sort of an intermediarity step that will eventually allow me to get to v1.5.

 ###v1.5